 Step 6: Click on the toggle button to enable the Byteline extension.
 Once enabled, you will see a blue border on the page.

-Step 7: Double click on the element you want to scrape and click on the COPY Text.
-We have selected the cryptocurrency entry - ‘Bitcoin’ to scrape.
+Step 7: Double click on the element you want to scrape and select the option according to your selection.
+We have selected the cryptocurrency entry - 'Bitcoin' to scrape.
+Hence, we are selecting the option 'Text.'

-Step 8: Switch to the Byteline console and paste the copied value of the element in the XPath text box.
+Step 9: Switch to the Byteline console and click on the 'Paste from the Chrome Extension' button, and the console will automatically paste the copied value of the element in the XPath field.

-Step 12: Now, switch back to the coinbase.com tab to copy another element you want to scrape.
-We have selected the cryptocurrency symbol - ‘BTC’ to scrape.
+Step 12: Now, switch back to the Coinbase tab to copy another element you want to scrape.
+We have selected the cryptocurrency ticker symbol - 'BTC' to scrape.

-Step 14: Repeat the instructions outlined under Step 7 to Step 12 to scrape the prices column.
+Step 14: Repeat steps 12 and 13 to scrape the prices column of Coinbase.

 Step 15: Click on the Save button.

-Step 16: After the configuration of the flow, you need to deploy it by clicking on the Deploy button on the top right corner of the interface.
+After the configuration of the flow, you will need to deploy it by clicking on the Deploy button on the top right corner of the interface.

-Step 17: Now, run the created flow by clicking on the Play button on the top right corner of the interface.
+Run the created flow by clicking on the Test Run button on the top right corner of the interface.

-Step 18: Click on the i (more information) button on the top-right corner of the Web Scraper node to check the data content extracted.
+Now, click on the 'i' (more information) button on the top-right corner of the Web Scraper node to check the data content extracted.

 You will see an output window as illustrated below:

 Your Web Scraper node has been configured successfully.
-Feel free to connect us for any doubt.
+If you have any doubts, feel free to connect with us.
 Develop fast!